ryantd42/NY-Legislative-Git/2023/A7424A-2023/bill.md

   May 19, 2023
   ___________

- Introduced by M. of A. DAVILA -- read once and referred to the Committee on Social Services
+ Introduced  by  M. of A. DAVILA, TAYLOR, SIMPSON, MAHER -- read once and referred to the Committee on Social Services -- reported and  referred to  the  Committee  on  Ways  and  Means -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said  commit- tee

  AN  ACT  establishing  a  fiscal  cliff task force to conduct a study on fiscal cliffs in the state's public assistance programs  and  to  make recommendations  related thereto; and providing for the repeal of such provision upon expiration thereof

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS: